secdoc/mybash/README.md

 - **Environment Checks**: The script checks if it is running in an interactive mode and sets up the environment accordingly.
 - **System Utilities**: It checks for the presence of utilities like `fastfetch`, `bash-completion`, and system-specific configurations (`/etc/bashrc`).
-- **Fastfetch**: I do not recommend using the Ubuntu or Debian repos for security reasons, but rather Github release page - #https://github.com/fastfetch-cli/fastfetch/releases and install the binary directly for your platform of choice.
+- **Fastfetch**: I do not recommend using the Ubuntu or Debian repos for security reasons, but rather [Github release page](https://github.com/fastfetch-cli/fastfetch/releases) and install the binary directly for your platform of choice.
   - You will need to create a directory in your `./.config` within your user `/home` directory.
 You can do this through the `mkdir fastfetch` and then copy the `config.jsonc` file  to that new directory.
 This will customeze the fastfatch output.

 ### Aliases and Functions